0xCTB/Auto-refresh/README.md

 # Prolific auto-refresh

-The main goal of this script is to get our beloved "start now" button back, which was recently hidden by Prolific and replaced by a rather ugly "Study is full".
+The main goal of this script is to get our beloved "start now" (or "reserve place") button back, which was recently hidden by Prolific and replaced by a rather ugly "Study is full".
 It accomplishes that by automatically refreshing the page as long as the current study is full.
 When a spot is available again it'll stop refreshing and you can finally spam the button (and hopefully get the study).

 Currently it only works on Windows and with Chrome.